Fabio Capello: World Cup qualification

-England opened Capello's first competitive campaign with a 2–0 victory over Andorra, in Barcelona, on 6 September 2008.
-Four days later, on 10 September, England played Croatia, the team that had qualified for the previous competition at their expense.
+England opened Capello's first competitive campaign with a 2–0 victory over Andorra in Barcelona on 6 September 2008.
+Four days later, on 10 September, England played Croatia, the team that had already secured a spot at UEFA Euro 2008 in the final qualification matchday but won 3–2 which prevented England from qualifying as well.
 England won 4–1 with Theo Walcott scoring a hat-trick.
 The next qualification game was at Wembley just over a month later, on 11 October, against Kazakhstan.
 The game remained goalless at half-time, but England went on to win 5–1.
 A fourth-straight win on 15 October made this England's best ever start to a World Cup qualifying campaign as they beat Belarus 3–1.
 England rounded off 2008 by beating Germany 2–1 on 19 November.
 Goals from Terry and Matthew Upson secured the victory.

 In the spring of 2009, England fell to a 2–0 defeat against reigning European champions Spain and beating Slovakia 4–0.
 In the summer of 2009, England played another friendly against the Netherlands, coming back from 2–0 down to secure a 2–2 draw away from home.
 Slovenia were beaten 2–1 in Wembley in the same year.
 England resumed their qualification campaign by beating Ukraine 2–1, on 1 April 2009, at Wembley.
 On 6 June, they travelled to Almaty and beat Kazakhstan 4–0, and four days later, they returned to Wembley and to beat Andorra again 6–0, making it seven wins out of seven in the qualification campaign.
 A notable feature of the campaign was the goalscoring form of Wayne Rooney: eight in seven games.
 With two in the friendly against Slovakia in March 2009, Rooney had scored ten goals in eight England games.

 On 9 September 2009, Capello successfully guided England to qualification to the 2010 World Cup following a 5–1 win at home to Croatia.
 England's hopes of a 100% record in their 2010 qualifying campaign were ended with a 0–1 defeat in Ukraine in the final away match.
 However, a 3–0 victory over Belarus confirmed England as the top scorers in the UEFA zone with 34 goals, 6 ahead of second top scorers Spain.
 In November 2009, England were beaten 1–0 by Brazil in Qatar, Capello's third defeat as England manager.